Saif Gaddafi to be moved to Tripoli, then tried

 "At this moment he is being interrogated and his trial will begin as soon as the prison facility is ready," Abdul Jalil said.
 "I can't give an exact timeframe in terms of weeks or months for this but it will not be more than two months."

+And his offspring continue to cast a shadow over the oil-rich North African state.

-Abdul Jalil said Niger had confiscated communication devices belonging to Saif al-Islam's brother Saadi, after Al-Arabiya broadcast an interview with him on Friday.
+Abdul Jalil said Niger had confiscated all communication devices belonging to Saif al-Islam's brother Saadi, after he warned of a "coming uprising" in Libya by those opposed to the authorities now in power in Tripoli.

-That prompted Libya to urge Niger to extradite Saadi, saying his comments threatened bilateral ties.
+That prompted Libya to urge Niger on Saturday to extradite Saadi, saying his comments threatened bilateral ties.
 But Niger said it could not hand over Saadi because he would face execution in Libya.

 "First of all, the foreign minister of Niger and the prime minister of Niger were the ones to initiate contact with their counterparts and expressed their apology for what happened," Abdul Jalil said.
 "I can confirm that the government of Niger has taken all measures and steps to confiscate all communication devices in his possession."